JSON Toolkit 2.0.0

 The array type used by the JSON document.

-using Object = JSONObject< String, JSON >
+using Object = JSONObject< String, JSON, KeyHash< JSON::String > >

 The object type used by the JSON document.